-But door-to-door sales—or D2D, for the cool kids—is one of the most infamously challenging types of selling.
+But door-to-door sales is one of the most infamously challenging types of selling.
 It takes a lot of courage to go to a stranger’s front porch.
 And once you get there, what do you even say?
 There’s nothing to hide behind—no screen, no phone, no desk.

 It’s 100% up to you and your sales ability to close the deal.